bitrix24/b24restdocs/how-to-use-examples.md

 # How to Use Examples in Documentation

 The documentation includes code examples for various programming languages in the method descriptions and additional tutorials.
-Each example is often presented in four formats: a curl request with parameters, JS code using the BX24.js library and PHP code utilizing the official CRest SDK.
+Each example is often presented in four formats: a curl request with parameters, JS code using the BX24.js library, PHP code utilizing the official CRest SDK, and Python code based on the B24-Python SDK.

-## Connecting Libraries and SDKs

-To use the examples, you need to include the corresponding library or SDK in your code.
-Below are instructions and examples for each option.

-### Curl Requests
+## Curl Requests

 When using the Bitrix24 REST API via curl, no libraries or SDKs are required.
-You can form parameters for calling any REST method.
-You just need to be careful about the correct formation of parameters, especially when it comes to parameters that accept arrays or structures as values.
+You can create parameters for calling any REST method.
+You just need to be careful about the correctness of the parameters, especially when it comes to parameters that accept arrays or structures as values.

 Example of making a request to the Bitrix24 REST API via curl using a temporary access token [OAuth 2.0](./api-reference/oauth/):